-Days after Education CS George Magoha proposed the closure of a few diploma publications, plans are underway to scrap the 47-yr-vintage Bachelor of Education degree.
+Days after Education, CS George Magoha proposed the closure of a few diploma publications, and plans are underway to scrap the 47-yr-vintage Bachelor of Education degree.

-In radical proposals by way of Education ministry coverage experts, the popular B.Ed could be abolished and changed with a five-12 month’s rigorous instructor training program.
+In radical proposals by Education ministry coverage experts, the popular B.Ed could be abolished and changed with a five-12 month rigorous instructor training program.

 Under the thought, secondary school graduates who qualify to enroll in college will do basic degrees in both technological know-how or arts earlier than proceeding for a one-year postgraduate degree schooling.